 Our store is nestled into a small side street of Melbourne's suburb Elwood and just a short stroll away from beach and dog friendly cafes.
 We stock a variety of big and small brands, which we use since years ourselves and know that they have a good quality.
-Enrichment toys, treats, curiosities - Willow is eager to show you her range and also to check you bag for food.
+Enrichment toys, treats, curiosities - Willow is eager to show you her range and also to check your bag for food.
 Friendly dogs on leash are always welcome in store.

 Our open kitchen is the heart of our store.
 Here you can see us baking and decorating those cakes and cookies, surrounded by delicious smells that will make your pupper's tastebuds tingle.

-Compared to most dog treat businesses, we don't operate from a home kitchen.
+Compared to many dog treat businesses, we don't operate from a home kitchen.
 You can be sure, that your doggo's treats are baked in a safe commercial kitchen set up.
 Fully insured, council registered and compliant to food safe standards from fridge temperatures to pest control.

 As Pastry Chef I have several years experience working with human food and hold a food handlers certificate.
 The same hygiene and care applies to making our small batch treats.
 That's why our cookies don't go off after 2 weeks or need to stay refrigerated.